JoyousJoy1121/CYPLAN255Project_Joy/README.md

 ![Internet Access Rate by Race/Ethnicity](USCon_Internet_access_by_race.png)

+The graph and accompanying table illustrate the rates of internet access among older adults across various racial and ethnic groups.
+It is clear from the data that there is significant variation in internet connectivity among these groups.
+Asian, non-Hispanic households boast the highest rate of internet access, with 100% connectivity, indicating complete coverage within this demographic.
+Following closely are the 2+ races, non-Hispanic, and White, non-Hispanic groups, with access rates of approximately 90.3% and 91.2% respectively.
+On the other hand, Black, non-Hispanic households have a notably lower connectivity rate, at about 80.5%, highlighting a digital divide that may hinder access to vital online resources for individuals within this group.
+Both Hispanic and Other, non-Hispanic categories have similar rates, around 86%, suggesting moderate levels of internet access.
+These variances in internet accessibility underscore the need for focused interventions aimed at closing these gaps and ensuring that all racial and ethnic groups have equitable access to digital technologies.
+Such efforts are crucial for enabling full participation in a digitally-driven society, ensuring that all older adults, regardless of race or ethnicity, can benefit from the resources available online.

 #### 3.2 Internet Access Rates Among Older Adults from Metro Area and Non-Metro Area
 | metro          |   Internet Household |   Non-internet household |
 |:---------------|---------------------:|-------------------------:|